Simple Opinion Dynamics for No-Regret Learning: Technical Overview

-Compared to the standard (polynomial) versions of multiplicative weights update methods~\citep{DBLP:journals/toc/AroraHK12}, the zero-sum condition~\eqref{eq:zsmwu:zero-sum} always ensures the set of updated weights in~\eqref{eq:zsmwu:iterates} remains a distribution, \textit{without} an additional renormalization step (i.e., the simplex $\Delta_m$ is invariant to $\{\qt\}$).
-We remark that these types of zero-sum multiplicative updates are commonly known as \textit{replicator dynamics} in the continuous time setting, where one considers systems of the form $(d q^t_j / dt) = ( u(g^t_j) - \langle \qt, u(\g^t_j)\rangle)$ for some utility function $u$, usually in the context of evolutionary dynamics and game theory~\citep{schuster1983replicator, hofbauer1998evolutionary, cabrales2000stochastic, panageas2016average}.
+Compared to the standard (linear) versions of multiplicative weights update processes~\cite{DBLP:journals/toc/AroraHK12}, the zero-sum condition $\sum_{j \in [m]} q_j \cdot F_j(\q, \g)$ ensures that each $\q^{t+1}$ always remains a distribution, \textit{without} a renormalization step (i.e., the simplex $\Delta_m$ is invariant to $\{\qt\}$).
+In addition, zero-sum MWU processes can be viewed as a discrete time approximation of the continuous time \textit{replicator dynamics}, which are systems of the form $(d q^t_j / dt) = ( u(g^t_j) - \langle \qt, u(\g^t_j)\rangle)$ for some utility function $u$, which are very well studied in the context of evolutionary dynamics \cite{schuster1983replicator, hofbauer1998evolutionary, cabrales2000stochastic, sandholm2010population}.
+On the other hand, \textit{discrete-time} processes with these zero-sum update factors are not as well-studied.

-On the other hand, \textit{discrete-time} MWU processes with update factors satisfying the zero-sum condition in~\eqref{eq:zsmwu:zero-sum} have not been as well-studied, particularly in the context of the prediction with expert advice or multi-armed bandit settings, where one wishes to bound regret with respect to $\{\gt\}$ directly (and not with respect to some function of $\gt$).
-In our analysis framework below, we develop such regret bounds for these processes with respect to $\{\gt\}$, where the bounds depend on some \textit{quality measure} of the family $\calF$ in distinguishing higher-mean and lower-mean rewards.